Rolias/my-create-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+This is a pretty simple learning demo that takes a github username and using the GitHub api retrieves the avatar name and company and displays it as a "card".
+It can display a list of cards.
+It has an about page to demo react-router.
+The submit for the form now uses redux to call an action and have the state maintained by the store.

+np

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).